YEAR 1

 Mrs Eaves Monday-Thursday

-Mrs Fishwick Friday am
+Mrs Fishwick & Mrs Riley - Friday

 Mrs Kelly Monday and Wednesday pm